Anamika457/Neuro-Symbolic-AI-for-Suspicious-Bot-Detection/README.md

 ## Future Work

-The next phase of the project focuses on developing the proposed Neuro-Symbolic AI framework for suspicious bot detection by:
+The next phase of the project focuses on adapting the reproduced neuro-symbolic framework for suspicious social bot detection by:

 - Constructing temporal social interaction graphs
 - Learning user representations using Graph Neural Networks (GNNs) and Temporal Graph Attention Networks (TGAT)
 - Developing a symbolic knowledge base and reasoning engine
-- Fusing neural predictions with symbolic inference
+- Integrating neural predictions with symbolic inference
 - Generating interpretable explanations for bot classifications
-- Evaluating the framework on benchmark datasets such as Twibot-22, Twibot-20, Cresci-2017, and Botometer. :contentReference[oaicite:2]{index=2}
+- Evaluating the framework on benchmark datasets and tools such as Twibot-22, Twibot-20, Cresci-2017, and Botometer.

 ---